It was a hot, lazy afternoon, and we just finished eating lunch.

 “Kuya, why don’t you like Marcos?”

-I answered his question with the facts I knew, that Marcos plundered the country, tortured and murdered thousands of Filipinos, when in the middle of my explanation my mother shouted at me and told me.
+I answered his question with the facts I knew, that Marcos plundered the country, tortured and murdered thousands of Filipinos when my mother shouted at me and told me in the middle of my explanation.

 “Why are you saying these things?!
 You weren’t born back then, how can you be sure that what you are saying is correct?”

-I explained the reasons why I was pointing out facts, this resulted in my mother becoming aggravated.
+I explained why, and proceeded with pointing out facts, which resulted in my mother becoming aggravated.

 She again shouted: “Don’t talk as if you are so sure about what you know!
 You know nothing!”

-This stunned my cousin and hushed the entire household, I held my ground and pointed out that my answers are backed by evidence.
+This reply stunned my cousin and hushed the entire household; I held my ground and pointed out that my answers are backed by evidence.